homemenu/DataScienceProcess/PITCHME.md

 ---

-### Data Cleansing - Duplicate Data
+### Data Cleansing - Duplicates

 If your data source does not have duplicate protection in place, you might end up with multiple entries representing the same thing.
 Sometimes it's easy to catch those:  you might be able to use a DISTINCT clause to remove duplicates.
 Other times, you will have to dig further.

 ---

-### Data Cleansing - Inconsistent Data
+### Data Cleansing - Inconsistencies

-Independent systems may end up with inconsistent data.
-Sometimes people forget to fill out both systems the same.
-Sometimes there are typos in data.
-Sometimes there are subtle differences in data sets which lead to differing results.
+Independent systems may end up with inconsistent data due to various reasons like typos, transcription errors, etc. Sometimes there are subtle differences in data sets which lead to differing results.

-Regardless of the reason, we need to be able to handle those differences.
-One way to handle differences is to make one data set canonical and trust it over the other set.
-Another way to handle differences is to institute a rule--for example, maybe the lower number between data sources is more likely to be correct so you go with it.
+Solutions:
+* Make one data set canonical
+* Institute rules (pick the lower number, pick the later date, etc.)

 ---

-### Data Cleansing - Misshapen Data
+### Data Cleansing - Misshapenness

 Data stored in flat files or textual format can end up misshapen--some rows may not have enough delimiters (or maybe too many), there could be newlines in the middle of a record, or the file cuts off in the middle of a record.